 Funding

-Only MSU recognized clubs shall be eligible for MSU clubs funding.
+Only MSU recognized Clubs shall be eligible for MSU Clubs funding.

-Funding shall follow a set criterion recommended by the MSU Vice-President (Finance) and the Clubs Accounting & Accounts Receivables Clerk; New Clubs are eligible for a maximum of $150 in funding for their initial academic year;
+Funding shall follow a set criterion recommended by the MSU Vice-President (Finance) and the Clubs Accounting Clerk, in consultation with the Clubs Department; New Clubs are eligible for a maximum of $150 in funding for their initial academic year;

-Returning clubs are eligible to receive a maximum of $800 in funding for the Academic Year;
+Returning Clubs are eligible to receive a maximum of $800 in funding for the Academic Year;

-Funding criterion and eligibility are malleable and the MSU Vice-President (Finance) and Clubs Accounting & Accounts Receivable clerk reserve the right to allocate clubs funding at their discretion.
+Funding criterion and eligibility are malleable and the MSU Vice-President (Finance) and Clubs Accounting & Accounts Receivable clerk reserve the right to allocate Clubs funding at their discretion.

-Funding shall be deposited directly into the club’s MSU account.
+Funding shall operate on a reimbursement basis.

+When a club incurs an expense that can be covered by MSU funding, the club shall submit an expense form to the Clubs Accounting Clerk & MSU Vice-President (Finance), who will then deposit the funds directly into the Club’s MSU account.

 Clubs must deposit all external funding and make any expenditures through their MSU Club Account.

-Any club that as its fee collected by the University or has its own levied fee in ineligible for addition MSU funding.
+Any Club that as its fee collected by the University or has its own levied fee in ineligible for addition MSU funding.

-Sports, clubs for which there is a comparable University or intramural team on campus, will be ineligible for funding from the MSU.
+Sports, Clubs for which there is a comparable University or intramural team on campus, will be ineligible for funding from the MSU.

 Clubs running an event are required to work with the Clubs Accounting & Accounts Receivables Clerk to set up the Eventbrite page for ticketing;

-If a club wishes to use an external ticketing vendor, they must receive written approval from the Clubs Accounting & Accounts Receivables Clerk.
+If a Club wishes to use an external ticketing vendor, they must receive written approval from the Clubs Accounting & Accounts Receivables Clerk.

 Club grants shall be given out on an expense basis as follows:

-All clubs shall file a proposed budget for the upcoming year with the Clubs Accounting & Accounts Receivables Clerk by e-mail, using the budget request form posted on the clubs website.
+All Clubs shall file a proposed budget for the upcoming year with the Clubs Accounting & Accounts Receivables Clerk by e-mail, using the budget request form posted on the Clubs website.

-Clubs shall refer to the clubs website to download the budget worksheet, complete it, and e-mail the file to the Clubs Administrator by October 7th;
+Clubs shall refer to the Clubs website to download the budget worksheet, complete it, and e-mail the file to the Clubs Administrator by October 7th.

-The Clubs Accounting & Accounts Receivables Clerk will inform the club of the amount of their grant for the year by October 31st for those clubs who meet the prescribed deadlines.
+The Clubs Accounting & Accounts Receivables Clerk will inform the Club of the amount of their grant for the year by October 31 for those Clubs who meet the prescribed deadlines.

 Reimbursements

-Clubs can access their club account and funding through the MSU Accounting Office.
+Clubs can access their Club account and funding through the MSU Accounting Office;

-Any expenditures under $150 shall be paid for by the club and reimbursed by the MSU Accounting Department once a Clubs Claim Form has been received;
+Any expenditures under $150 shall be paid for by the Club and reimbursed by the MSU Accounting Department once a Clubs Claim Form has been received;

-A club will only receive cheque reimbursement upon presentation of receipts, and/or` additional documentation requested by the Clubs Administrator or the Clubs Accounting & Accounts Receivables Clerk.
+A Club will only receive cheque reimbursement upon presentation of receipts, and/or additional documentation requested by the Clubs Administrator or the Clubs Accounting & Accounts Receivables Clerk;

 Documentation must accompany a completed Clubs Claim Form with a valid mailing address, which shall be posted on the MSU Clubs website for download.

-Upon presentation of documentation outlined above, the Clubs Accounting & Accounts Receivables Clerk will authorize payments.
+Upon presentation of documentation outlined above, the Clubs Accounting & Accounts Receivables Clerk will authorize payments;

-All receipts for approved events held from the time of budget approval to December 1st, must be submitted by December 15th.
+All receipts for approved events held from the time of budget approval to December 1, must be submitted by December 15;

-All receipts for reimbursement for approved events held after December 1st must be submitted by April 15th of that academic year.
+All receipts for reimbursement for approved events held after December 1 must be submitted by April 15 of that academic year;

-Receipts with a purchase date older than eight (8) months are not eligible for reimbursement.
+Receipts with a purchase date older than eight (8) months are not eligible for reimbursement;

-Purchases made the previous academic year are not eligible for reimbursements.
+Purchases made the previous academic year are not eligible for reimbursement;

-Cheques will only be issues for reimbursements over $50;

-Requests less than $50 must be combined with additional reimbursements and shall be issued as a lump sum by cheque;

-If a receipt is submitted within eight (8) months of purchase with an amount less than $50, it will be kept on file and will be issues upon approval of additional reimbursements.

 Clubs will receive an email when a cheque is available for pick-up at the MSU Accounting office;

 Cheques must be picked up within ten (10) business days;